-Join us on Sunday, January 21, 2018 for a full day of boating seminars and guest speakers designed to educate and inspire.
-There are lots of topics to choose from ranging from basic electrical, emergency procedures, docking, anchoring, Howe Sound weather, boat insurance simplified, and tips and tricks for the galley and crew.
+Join us on Saturday, February 9th 2019 for Women’s Day at the Vancouver Boat Show.
+A full day of boating seminars and guest speakers designed to educate and inspire.
+There are lots of topics to choose from ranging from electrical, emergency procedures, towing, offshore life, boat insurance simplified and great places to visit in the Pacific Northwest.
 The presentations, for both power and sail, will help beginners get started and offer seasoned boaters a fun refresher.

 Your $99 ticket includes a light breakfast, bag lunch, wine tasting and entrance to the show which is open until 8:00 p.m., so you will have plenty of time for shopping.
 And to top it all off, amazing gift bags and raffle prizes!
 Registration is open and tickets will go fast!!!

 I have been working on this recipe for years…..really.
 There has been a lot of testing and discussion and each time we perfected it, well you guessed it, no one wrote it down!
 This weekend we did and I am happy to share it with you: